CS386-ImpulseTracker/MobileApp/d7_verification&validation.md

 #### Link to GitHub folder with automated integration tests:

 #### Integration Test Example and Link:
+In this test file we are testing the add item tab in the table on the impulse buys screen.\ We are also testing the delete last in the impulse buys section of the application.

 #### A print screen:
   ![Integration Testing](./img/integration-testing.JPG)